-From the Getting Started dialog window select the Create a New Project button and this will bring up the "New Project" dialog window.
-You will now need to select the top level "Design Entry" flow that you will be using.
-The Xilinx CORE Generator System supports "Schematic", "VHDL", and "Verilog" top level design entry flows.
-Select one of these design entry flows.
+From the window select the Create a New Project button.
+This will bring up the New Project dialog window.
+You will now need to select the Design Entry flow that you will be using.
+The Xilinx CORE Generator System supports Schematic, VHDL, and Verilog design entry flows.
+Make a selection from one of the following options.